WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/android.md

 # Build WasmEdge for Android

+> *This part has moved to <https://wasmedge.org/docs/contribute/source/os/android/build>.
+Please use our new docs.*

 The WasmEdge Runtime releases come with pre-built binaries for the Android OS.
 Why WasmEdge on Android?

 * Native speed & sandbox safety for Android apps